KaiyaFox/main-site/dealing-at-f2.md

 **Table Dimensions, Amenities & Pricing**
 -----------------------------------------

-Individual vendor spaces in the main (Regency Ballroom) and overflow (Juneau) Dealers Dens are six feet by six feet; this includes one table with dimensions of 96" by 30" and a space of 3.5 feet behind it.
-Two chairs and a basic tablecloth will be provided per table.
+Both the Dealer's Den and the Night Market will be located in convention center room 202.
+Dealer's Den will take up spaces A, B, & C; Night Market will take up spaces D & E.

-Night Market will be using the same space as Artists Alley (Oak) and as such individual vendor spaces for this area are six feet by five feet; this includes one table with dimensions of 96" by 30" and a space of 3.5 feet behind it.
+Individual vendor spaces in both the Dealers Den and the Night Market are six feet by six feet; this includes one table with dimensions of 96" by 30" and a space of 3.5 feet behind it.
 Two chairs and a basic tablecloth will be provided per table.

 **Table Costs**
 ---------------